Flink SQL Autopilot for Confluent Cloud

 |---|---|

-Messages Behind is increasing Scaling status = “Pending Scale Up” | Autopilot has identified a need for scaling up and will increase the Statement resources.
+Messages Behind is increasing Scaling status = “Pending Scale Up” | Autopilot has identified a need for scaling up and will increase the statement resources.
 Once resources have been scaled up, the Messages Behind should start decreasing. |

 Messages Behind is increasing Scaling status = “Fine” | There is likely a problem.
 Reach out to Confluent Support.
 For more information, see Get Help with Confluent Cloud for Apache Flink. |

-Messages Behind is not increasing Compute Pool is Exhausted | The statement resources can keep up with throughput but Autopilot needs to assign more resources to improve performance capacity.
-You can either add more resources by increasing the CFU limit on the compute pool or stop some running statements to free up existing resources. |
+Messages Behind is not increasing Compute Pool is Exhausted | The statement resources can keep up with throughput, but Autopilot needs to assign more resources to improve performance capacity.
+For user-created compute pools, you can add more resources by increasing the CFU limit.
+Alternatively, you can stop some running statements to free up existing resources. |

 State size

-When the statement’s total state exceeds the soft limit but is less than the hard limit (1000 GB), Autopilot continues to use state size to prevent downscaling and forces scale‑ups while CFUs are still available.
-In this “best effort” zone, platform doesn’t guarantee performance or uptime.
+When the statement’s total state exceeds the soft limit but is less than the hard limit (1000 GB), Autopilot continues to use state size to prevent downscaling and forces scale-ups while CFUs are still available.
+In this “best effort” zone, the platform doesn’t guarantee performance or uptime.